Andzej-F/library_mirage/README.md

 # library_mirage
 Basic CRUD web application.

-This project is made for educational porpuses.
+This project has been created for educational porpuses.

 Project features: <br>
 - plain PHP(no frameworks) <br>